The Tarot Suits in Love Readings

 10 of Wands can mean that the relationship is at breaking point or over – With the 10 of Swords, it is definitely over.

 The Wands courtiers aren’t usually known to want to settle down until they have satisfied their lust for freedom and adventure but the King and Queen can make loyal partners.
 The Knight of Wands is the Player card.
+The Page of Wands stands for unbridled lust and having a crush.

 The two main ‘It’s just in your head’ cards are the 8 of Swords and 9 of Swords.
 The 8 of Swords signifies an overactive mind and indecision because of either wanting to keep all options open or not seeing any of them as totally viable (though one or more probably are).
 The 9 of Swords is about high anxiety levels and a tendency to catastrophise.